-In summary, if you want to plan for the upcoming IPO, there’s three steps:
+In summary, if you want to plan for the upcoming IPO, there are three steps:

-What you want to know is the net difference: what would your IPO profit be with versus without long-term capital gains?
+What you want to know is the net difference: what would your IPO gain be with versus without long-term capital gains?

 That calculation is incredibly complicated, so we’ve built a tool.
-We call it the Exercise Pre-Exit calculator.
+We call it the Exercise Timing Planner.
 It looks like this: